-We may use information you provide (such as your postal code) to find more complete contact information from other sources (like Canada Post) so we can reach out to you, and we may use third-party providers to help.
+We may use information you provide (such as your postal code) to find more complete contact information from other sources (such as Canada Post) so we can reach out to you, and we may use third-party providers to help.
 The chance to send you a letter or give you a phone call helps us see if we’re a good fit for you when it comes to making donations.
-You may opt out of these communications at any time by contacting email@example.com.
+You may opt out of these communications at any time by contacting firstname.lastname@example.org.

 Links to other websites